Hiflylabs/dp-de-interview-exercise/README.md

 ### Background
 As a Data Engineer, one of your clients is entrusting you with a crucial task.
 The client is eager to analyze and visualize the purchasing behaviors of their customers.
 In order to fulfill this requirement, you are tasked with creating data mart tables that will serve as the foundation for a comprehensive analysis about customer buying patterns.

-The assignment involves processing two **source files**: “customer” containing customer details and “CustomerSales” tracking purchases of customers.
+The assignment involves processing two **source files**: "customer" containing customer details and "CustomerSales" tracking purchases of customers.
 The stack you are using is your choice (SQL, Spark, etc.), but a brief description of the chosen runtime environment is required.

 ### Task descriptions
 Task 0: Load the provided two files into the data platform of your choosing.